henry-anderson/emblems/README.md

 - color: The color of the badge.
 The default is blue.
 - name: The text that appears on the left half of the badge.
 The default for this parameter varies

-Each service has unique parameters but these two are global
+Each service has unique parameters but these three are global

 ## Services
 ### Bukkit and Spigot Downloads